derat/htmlpretty/README.md

 *   https://medium.com/@patrickbrosset/when-does-white-space-matter-in-html-b90e8a7cdd33

 This package's handling it is rudimentary, and I'm certain that I've gotten things wrong in places.
+As a trivial example, some lines may end up with an unnecessary trailing space.

 There are a few existing Go packages that appear to provide similar functionality.
-I haven't tried them since I figured I'd run into a bunch of edge cases and I wanted to understand the code well so I can tweak it as needed, but they're probably worth checking out.
+I haven't tried them since I figured I'd run into edge cases and I wanted to understand the code well so I can tweak it as needed, but they're probably worth checking out.

 [HTML5]: https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5